Chronic Pelvic Pain

 PGAD is a neuropathy, a condition that arises from traumas as well as dysfunctions of the body that cause nerves to “fire off” when they should not.
-When nerves are hyper-sensitive and fire off around the clitoris WITHOUT any sexual arousal or sexual thoughts, a woman feels a variety of sensations that may be linked to pleasurable clitoral (genital) stimulation but very quickly result in painful spasmodic contractions of the pelvic floor muscles and ligaments that mimic spasmodic orgasmic activity – except there is no pleasure and only a variety of different types of pain, including burning, stabbing, cramping, and worse.
+When nerves are hyper-sensitive and fire off around the clitoris and labia WITHOUT any reason for sexual arousal or sexual thoughts, a woman feels a variety of sensations that may be linked to pleasurable clitoral (genital) stimulation but very quickly result in painful spasmodic contractions of the pelvic floor muscles and ligaments that mimic spasmodic orgasmic activity – except there is no pleasure and only a variety of different types of pain, including burning, stabbing, cramping, and worse.

-Millions of women have various aspects of CPP/CAPPS, but only a small percentage of these have PGAD.
-In my opinion, as I answered above, all women with PGAD have pudendal neuralgia, and/or pelvic floor dysfunction (chronically tight or “hypertonic” pelvic floor muscles), and most of the women I have seen with PGAD also have combinations of bladder, bowel, and/or reproductive organ dysfunctions.
+Millions of women have various aspects of CPP/CAPPS, but only a small percentage of these have PGAD/RGS.
+In my opinion, as I answered above, all women with PGAD/RGS have pudendal neuralgia, and/or pelvic floor dysfunction (chronically tight or “hypertonic” pelvic floor muscles), and most of the women I have seen with PGAD also have combinations of bladder, bowel, and/or reproductive organ dysfunctions.
 An orgasmic response in these women with PGAD can occur independently of sexual activity.
 When these patients try to be sexually active, this too “triggers” off painful orgasmic responses.